 Angel investors must adhere to the following requirements:

-Investments must be made in a registered qualified new business venture (QNBV).
+Investments must be made in a certified QNBV.

-Investments must be made on or after the date the QNBV was certified in the program.
+Investments must be made on or after the date the QNBV was certified to participate in the program in the eligible CY.

 Investments must be given at a risk of loss and in consideration for an equity interest of the QNBV.
 For the purposes of this definition, an investment is at risk of loss if its repayment depends entirely upon the success of the business operations of the qualified new business venture.

-$10,000 is the minimum amount an applicant must invest in any single QNBV to be eligible for a credit.
+$10,000 is the minimum amount an applicant must invest in any single QNBV to be used as the basis for a credit.

 $2,000,000 is the maximum amount an applicant may invest in a single QNBV to be used as the basis for a credit.

-Investments must remain in the QNBV for at least 3 years and attestation must be submitted on the first, second and third anniversary of investment.
+Investments must remain in the QNBV for a minimum of 3 years.
+Investors must attest their investment remains in the QNBV on the first, second and third anniversary of investment.
 Attestation forms will be accepted within 30 days prior to the anniversary of the investment.

-Tax credits cannot be sold or otherwise transferred to another person or entity.
+Tax credits cannot be sold or otherwise transferred.